micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 7.md

-But in my opinion [a widow] is happier (more blessed and [^f]to be envied) if she does not remarry.
+But in my opinion [a widow] is happier (more blessed and to be envied) if she does not remarry.
 And also I think I have the Spirit of God.